CUAHSI/gallery/project-documents/design/design-doc-1.0.md

 The outcome of this project will connect the scientists with CUAHSI staff and community activities by providing a platform to publicly host material from seminars, workshops, conference presentations, teaching events, and research projects.
 This platform can be leveraged throughout CUAHSI’s community events as a central location for archiving and sharing content that leverages past CUAHSI investments in data and computational software.

 ## Functional Description

+This section outlines to primary functions of the CUAHSI Gallery and the general scope of work.

 ## Goals and Milestones

+## Target Market Overview

+TODO

 ## Requirements